-&lt;sup>41A caveat to this result is that the model does not include the potential effects of class-size.
+$^{52}$ A caveat to this result is that the model does not include the potential effects of class-size.
 Under the reform, the average size of classes in public schools is projected to increase by 10 from 12, and in private subsidised schools to decrease by 10 from 27.
 Therefore, the results may be underestimating (overestimating) the positive impacts in voucher (municipal) schools.
-Estimates of class size impacts among the highest available in the literature (Krueger 2003) suggest that a 10 pupil increase (decrease) would decrease (increase) test scores by roughly 0.10 sd.
-These magnitudes are not enough to change the main conclusion that the reform is predicted to improve mean test scores.
+Estimates of class size impacts among the highest available in the literature (Krueger 2003) indicate that a 10 pupil increase (decrease) would decrease (increase) test scores by roughly 0.10 sd, suggesting that the main conclusion that the reform is predicted to improve mean test scores overall is likely to hold even in the presence of class-size effects.
+A more accurate quantification of the role of class-size in policy effects requires a model where class-size is endogenously determined.